urboob21/urboob21.github.io/content/posts/cpp-learn.md

 - Avoid multiple inheritance unless alternatives lead to more complexity.

 ## 21. Virtual Functions - Polymorphism
+>C++ allows you to set base class pointers and references to a derived object.
+This is useful when we want to write a function or array that can work with any type of object derived from a base class.
+Without virtual functions, base class pointers and references to a derived class will only have access to base class member variables and versions of functions.
+A virtual function is a special type of function that resolves to the most-derived version of the function (called an override) that exists between the base and derived class.
+To be considered an override, the derived class function must have the same signature and return type as the virtual base class function.
+The one exception is for covariant return types, which allow an override to return a pointer or reference to a derived class if the base class function returns a pointer or reference to the base class.
+A function that is intended to be an override should use the override specifier to ensure that it is actually an override.
+The final specifier can be used to prevent overrides of a function or inheritance from a class.
+If you intend to use inheritance, you should make your destructor virtual, so the proper destructor is called if a pointer to the base class is deleted.
+You can ignore virtual resolution by using the scope resolution operator to directly specify which class’s version of the function you want: e.g. base.Base::getName().
+Early binding occurs when the compiler encounters a direct function call.
+The compiler or linker can resolve these function calls directly.
+Late binding occurs when a function pointer is called.
+In these cases, which function will be called can not be resolved until runtime.
+Virtual functions use late binding and a virtual table to determine which version of the function to call.
+Using virtual functions has a cost: virtual functions take longer to call, and the necessity of the virtual table increases the size of every object containing a virtual function by one pointer.
+A virtual function can be made pure virtual/abstract by adding “= 0” to the end of the virtual function prototype.
+A class containing a pure virtual function is called an abstract class, and can not be instantiated.
+A class that inherits pure virtual functions must concretely define them or it will also be considered abstract.
+Pure virtual functions can have a body, but they are still considered abstract.
+An interface class is one with no member variables and all pure virtual functions.
+These are often named starting with a capital I.
+A virtual base class is a base class that is only included once, no matter how many times it is inherited by an object.
+When a derived class is assigned to a base class object, the base class only receives a copy of the base portion of the derived class.
+This is called object slicing.
+Dynamic casting can be used to convert a pointer to a base class object into a pointer to a derived class object.
+This is called downcasting.
+A failed conversion will return a null pointer.
+The easiest way to overload operator<< for inherited classes is to write an overloaded operator<< for the most-base class, and then call a virtual member function to do the printing.
 ### 21.1.
 Pointers and references to the base class of derived objects
 - **Pointers, references, and derived classes:**  We can not only assign `Derived pointers and references` to `Derived objects`, but also assign `Base pointers and references` to `Derived objects`.
 >  **chỉ có thể gọi các hàm/thành viên có trong Base -> need virtual**